Pitch Black (film): Plot

 The group races back to the Hunter-Gratzner to retrieve power cells for the dropship, but the total eclipse begins, unleashing thousands of flying creatures that kill Shazza.
-The survivors take shelter inside the Hunter-Gratzner, but the creatures breach it and devour another pilgrim.
+The survivors take shelter inside the Hunter-Gratzner, but the creatures breach it and devour Hassan.
 Realizing they must reach the dropship, they enlist Riddick—whose surgically enhanced eyes grant him night vision—to guide them through the darkness.
 Armed with available and improvised light sources, the group sets out.

 When the group reaches a narrow canyon teeming with creatures, Paris panics, runs, and is killed.
 Riddick reveals that Jack is actually a girl disguising herself as a boy, and her menstrual blood is attracting the creatures.
 In private, Johns suggests to Riddick that they wound Jack and leave her behind as a distraction.
 Riddick pretends to agree, then attacks Johns—injuring him and leaving him to be killed by the creatures.

 At Riddick's urging, the remaining group sprints through the canyon as the creatures begin cannibalizing one another.
 After reaching the other side, rain begins to fall, extinguishing their improvised torches.
-The last pilgrim is killed in the ensuing attack.
+Suleiman is killed in the ensuing attack.
 Riddick initially moves on alone but ultimately returns to fight off the creatures and save Jack.
-He hides Fry, Imam, and Jack in a cave, then sets out to retrieve the dropship.
+He hides Fry, Abu al-Walid, and Jack in a cave, then sets out to retrieve the dropship.
 Suspicious, Fry follows and finds him preparing to take off and abandon them.

 Fry pleads with Riddick to help her save the others, but he urges her to escape with him instead.
 Guilt-ridden over her earlier attempt to sacrifice her passengers, she refuses, admitting she would now die to protect the others.
-Together, they rescue Imam and Jack, but Riddick is cornered and wounded by the creatures.
+Together, they rescue Abu al-Walid and Jack (with small, bioluminescent native lifeforms), but Riddick is cornered and wounded by the creatures.
 Fry returns to save him, but she is fatally stabbed by one of the creatures and carried off.